 Then navigate to Plugins » Add New and click the Upload Plugin button at the top.

-On the next screen, you can click the Choose File button to select the zip file you just downloaded.
+On the next screen, you can click the Choose File button to select the zip file you downloaded in step one.
 Then click the Install Now button to upload the file and install the plugin on your site.

 Once the plugin has been uploaded and installed, you can click the Activate Plugin button to activate it on your site.